anuragpatil94/codetest/Readme.md

 ### V1 (current)

-    DONE Takes any number of variables as the input TODO Add Support for LinkedList
+    DONE Takes any number of variables as the input DONE Add Support for LinkedList
     TODO Add Support for Tree
     TODO Add Support for Binary Tree
     TODO Custom return feature when used or default return for tests